open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ```
 ![card](ch11_files/img/card.png)

+## Shane, Gab can you please add a few more examples of how a Card can be used or more explanations.
+This section has very little content compared to other sections.

 [This Dash Bootstrap Components page has additional `Card` examples](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/card/).

 ## 11.3 Feedback Components

 ### 11.3.1 Modal
 `Modals` are pop-up boxes that allow for user notification, input, or other content to be displayed.
 It is often incorporated to draw the user's attention to a specific section of the page.
+In the example below, the body of the modal solely contains text.
+However, the modal bobdy can contain many others elements within its children: dropdowns, graphs, input fields, images, links, etc.

 ```python
 from dash import Dash, Input, Output, State, html